firedev.com

 Flog

-I use flog to check the complexity of my classes and strive to keep the average complexity per method under 5:
+I use flog to check complexity of my classes and strive to keep the average complexity per method under 5:

 $ flog app